Graduate students at The University of Texas at Austin may apply for a leave of absence of no more than two semesters.

 If the student has been admitted to candidacy for the doctoral degree, the application for leave must be petitioned in advance by the graduate adviser to the graduate dean and will be approved only in rare and unusual circumstances.
 Use the Petition for Leave of Absence form, which must be accompanied by a letter from the graduate adviser to the dean of the Graduate School specifying the reason(s) for the leave.

-A student on an approved leave may reenter the graduate program by applying for readmission.
+A student on approved leave must apply for readmission in order to return to the University, but readmission during the approved period is automatic and the application fee is waived.
 Failure to secure a leave of absence in advance of the semester for which a student will be on leave means the student will not be guaranteed readmission and will be assessed an application fee for readmission.